365Security/365Security/PIMRoles/1 - Instructions.md

 | Security Reader | A-PIM-SecurityReader

 **INSTRUCTIONS:**

+- Download each script as a .ps1 file

 [**PIMRoles.ps1**](https://github.com/365Security/365Security/raw/refs/heads/main/PIMRoles/PIMRoles.ps1)

 [**AddM365Users.ps1**](https://github.com/365Security/365Security/raw/refs/heads/main/PIMRoles/AddM365Users.ps1)
-- Download each script as a .ps1 file

 **Running PIMRoles.ps1**
+This script will create the above Roles and Groups in your environment.
 - Run PIMRoles.ps1 in Microsoft Terminal (or at least a PowerShell 5/5.1 session)
   - Microsoft PowerShell ISE is not supported
  - When prompted during the running of the script - sign in with an M365 Global Admin account and consent, DO **NOT** TICK "Approve for Entire Organsation"

 **Running AddM365Users.ps1**
+This script will add the users that you specify to the groups requested above.
-- **Edit** the AddM365Users.ps1 script to reflect the users requested, these users must **not** be guest users.
+**IMPORTANT - You need to edit** the AddM365Users.ps1 script to reflect the users requested, these users must **not** be guest users.
 - Run AddM365users.ps1 in Microsoft Terminal (or at least a PowerShell 5/5.1 session)
  - Microsoft PowerShell ISE is not supported
 - When prompted during the running of the script - sign in with an M365 Global Admin account and consent, DO **NOT** TICK "Approve for Entire Organsation"